Epivaral/climaguate/README.md

 <a href="https://climaguate.com/" target="_blank">www.climaguate.com</a> is a weather forecast website for Guatemala.
 It provides up-to-date information about the weather in different regions of the country, including temperatures, atmospheric conditions, and short-term and long-term forecasts.

 This website is a personal open-source project that demonstrates a full cloud solution with CI/CD and scalability using:
 - Static web application using Azure Static Web Apps and Blazor Server
 - Database storage using Azure SQL database with schema-based organization
 - Weather data collection using Azure Functions and Python (every 15 minutes)
 - Hourly forecast collection using Azure Maps Weather API (every 15 minutes)
 - Air quality monitoring with AQI calculations
-- NASA GOES satellite imagery processing and animation generation
+- Agricultural index and crop suitability recommendations
+- City/crop recommendation assistant
+- API documentation with Swagger-style UI
 - CI/CD using GitHub Actions with multi-environment deployment
 - IaC using Terraform for infrastructure management
 - Secure configuration using Azure Key Vault